Jthomas856/MechaCar_Statistical_Analysis/README.md

 <img width="486" alt="Screen Shot 2021-12-18 at 10 01 12 AM" src="https://user-images.githubusercontent.com/89098766/146645542-ec0f13cf-f4cd-4d8b-bf61-a721f390c02c.png">

 -The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+The current manufacturing data meets the design specification for all manufacturing lots in total with a variance of 62.29.
+Lots 1 and 2 meet the design specifcation individually with variances of 0.98 and 7.47.
+Lot 3 does not meet the design specification iwth a variance of 170.29.

 ## T-Tests on Suspension Coils
 <img width="437" alt="Screen Shot 2021-12-18 at 10 13 12 AM" src="https://user-images.githubusercontent.com/89098766/146646035-1bc3ecf7-a912-4310-a559-1c42acda4b87.png">